ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/setup.rst

 .. doxygenfunction:: uz_ParameterID_step

 This function steps the ParameterID once per cycle.
-It implements everything necessary shown in the blue block in :numref:`PID_overview_schematic`.
+It implements everything necessary shown in the blue block in :numref:`ParaID_overview_schematic`.
 To eliminate unnecessary function calls and improve the execution time of this function, only the :ref:`uz_ControlState` will always be stepped.
 Every other ``ID-state`` is guarded behind if-statements.
 Furthermore it determines, which :ref:`uz_Controller_parameters_struct` will be written to the output.